batcapricorn/pk_webpage/README.md

 # About
-Simple homepage that can be used for blogging or similar
+Simple homepage that can be used for blogging

 # License
 Yet to come